crocs-muni/usable-cert-validation/revocation/gnutls-client/README.md

 The functionality of this TLS client program could be described by the following steps:

-1. The program processes the supplied options from the command line, which can be used to modify the program's behaviour.
+1. The program processes the supplied options from the command line, which can be used to modify the program's behavior.

 2. Using the standard C sockets that are part of the standard C library, the client tries to connect to the specified server using the TCP protocol.
 The server is specified by its hostname, which is supplied as a program's required argument.
-By default, port 443 is used, but it can be customised too.
+By default, port 443 is used, but it can be customized too.

 3. After successfully establishing the TCP connection, the client tries to establish a secure TLS connection.
 In order for the TLS connection to be successfully established, validation of the certification chain and subsequent revocation check of each X.509 certificate from the certificate chain must be performed.
 Both of these checks are performed during the TLS handshake, where the revocation check is triggered only if the previous validation of the certificate chain was successful.
 In case when the validation of the certificate chain or any certificate from the certificate chain is revoked, the TLS connection will not be established, and the entire connection will be terminated.